distortednet/redditcontentinator/README.md

  - filter by self - just does not seem worth adding.
  - filter by region - does not appear to be exposed in the api.
  - username/subreddit filter to help dedupe content not possible in the context of project (local storage/session cannot be used on local files)
+ - audio notifications are inconsistent with local html files.

 ----